pknola/conflict-resolution/README.md

 <ul> 1.
 I am a federally licensed Accountant </ul>
 <ul> 2.
 I have lived in California all my life </ul>
 <ul> 3.
 I love animals and have two French Bulldogs </ul>
+<ul> 4.
+I am having a tough time remembering all these codes, Ugh! </ul>